AlfonsoJLuna/alfonsoluna.io/content/projects.md

 title = "Projects"
 +++

-I like to work on personal projects in my free time.
-Most of them are open-source.
-Here is a list of the most relevant ones, in different states of completion.
+Here is a selection of some of my latest projects, most of them are open-source:

 ## Electronics